mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 A potential tension which was resolved quickly in some ways.
 But at the cost of maintaining a working game. -->

-## Discussion on designing for emergent practices and agency
+## Discussion on designing for learner agency

+I propose that learner agency entails the practice of designing and facilitating effective and engaging creative and technical learning environments.
+I will extract observations from this research that extend beyond the process of coding into other domains.

+### designing for emergent practices

+holding if needed
+half baked designs

 ### purpose of this section